nrenner0211/not-another-ecommerce-site/README.md

 `npm i`

+Then,

-Then `npm run seed`, and then finally `npm start` to start the application.
+`mysql -u root -p`, enter your password, and enter `source db/schema.sql.`.
+Back in the BASH terminal, enter  `npm run seed`, and then finally `npm start` to start the application.

 ## Links